google/deepvariant/README.md

     [different sequencing technologies](https://github.com/google/deepvariant/blob/r0.7/docs/deepvariant-tpu-training-case-study.md)
     and even for
     [non-human species](http://news.irri.org/2018/01/international-rice-informatics.html).
+*   DeepVariant is **easy to use**.
+No filtering is needed beyond setting your preferred minimum quality threshold.
 *   DeepVariant builds and runs on-premises and in the cloud, as a stand-alone binary or a Docker image, and makes use of hardware accelerators like GPUs and TPUs.